EduGlzC/api-php/README.md

 API with PHP with two endpoints

 Installation.
 Just copy all the files in your domain.
 The index.php works only to put var in environment.
-The index.php in API folder works like router for services.
+The index.php in API folder works like main switcher and the htaccess wokrs like a router.
+So, it is important copy the htaccess (Apache)

 The API has the following endpoints: